mongofish/notification/README.md

-notification
+Notification
 ============

-Notification with node and angular.js
+Playing with Angular.js with Parse acting as the back-end server.